Cleopatra’s Needle: The Story Behind Three Awe-Inspiring Obelisks

 Cleopatra’s Needle is the name shared by three ancient Egyptian obelisks – one in New York City, one in London, and one in Paris.
-However, each comes from a different Egyptian site and none may have been built in honor of Cleopatra.
-Although often overlooked, each monument has volumes to say about history, both ancient and modern.
+However, each comes from a different Egyptian site and none may have actually been built in honor of Queen Cleopatra.
+Although their stories are often overlooked, each monument has volumes to say about human history, both ancient and modern.

 - Winter Solstice: Stone Age people in Ireland built a Fantastic Monument to the New Year

 - Solved: Researchers Uncover Secrets of Over 100 Ancient Monumental Structures Across the Middle Nile